survivejs/webpack-book/manuscript/loading/02_images.md

 ## Loading Images Dynamically

 Webpack allows you to load images dynamically based on a condition.
 The techniques covered in the *Code Splitting* chapter are enough for this purpose.
 Doing this can save bandwidth and load images only when you need them or preload them while you have time.

+## Using Placeholders

+[image-trace-loader](https://www.npmjs.com/package/image-trace-loader) loads images and exposes the results as `image/svg+xml` URL encoded data.
+It can be used in conjunction with *file-loader* and *url-loader* for showing a placeholder while the actual image is being loaded.

+[lqip-loader](https://www.npmjs.com/package/lqip-loader) implements a similar idea.
+Instead of tracing, it provides a blurred image instead of a traced one.

 ## Getting Image Dimensions